 Using the DRC website

 How can I get NSCH survey results? [return to top]

-The DRC website lets you interactively browse NSCH data through the “Interactive Data Query”, and provides point-and-click access to NSCH survey results.
-These data can be viewed in tabular and graphical formats at the national and state level by child and family demographic characteristics and other subgroups (where sample size permits).
+The DRC website lets you interactively browse NSCH data through the “Interactive Data Query” providing point-and-click access to NSCH survey results.
+These data can be viewed in tabular and graphical formats at the national and state level as well as by child and family demographic characteristics and other subgroups (where sample size permits).
 We provide US maps and comparison tables to compare data by state and to the nation.
-We also provide fully coded NSCH data sets, codebooks and resources to help with analyzing the data and learning about the NSCH on your own.
+We also provide fully coded NSCH datasets, codebooks and resources to help with analyzing the data and learning about the NSCH on your own.

 Are all survey data displayed on the DRC website? [return to top]

 The DRC does not display all data from the NSCH due to data precision restrictions.
 The DRC Interactive Data Query alerts data users when estimates are suppressed or flagged as imprecise using the criteria set by HRSA MCHB.

 If the unweighted denominator < 30, the estimate is considered too unreliable for presentation.